CoderBois-2-0/DLS_semester-project/packages/message_broker/README.md

 # package for RabbitMQ

-# handles communcation from backend to rabbitmq to synchronizer
+# handles communcation from backend to rabbitmq to synchronizer.